SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating to API Gateway 10.5 using Backup mode for cluster/README.md

 | \<truststore.jks\> | Truststore used in \<TEMP_TARGET_ELASTICSEARCH\> Elasticsearch.
 Provide the full path of the truststore.For 10.1 it should be available at *\<SOURCE\>\WmAPIGateway\config\resources\bean\gateway-es-store.xml*property *\<prop key="searchguard.ssl.http.truststore_filepath"\>sagconfig/root-ca.jks\</prop\>* For 10.2 and above it will be available at *\<SOURCE\>\WmAPIGateway\config\resources\elasticsearch\config.properties*property *pg.gateway.elasticsearch.https.truststore.filepath* | *sagconfig/root-ca.jks* |
 | \<alias\>          | This is the alias used in \<TEMP_TARGET_ELASTICSEARCH\> Elasticsearch | wm.sag.com              |

-### Step 11: Start target Elasticsearch instance
+### Step 11: Start target Elasticsearch instances

-Start the target Elasticsearch instance and make sure that IS instances are NOT started.
+Start all the target Elasticsearch instances and make sure that IS instances are NOT started.
 Also avoid Elasticsearch port conflict.

 > **Note: Avoid port conflict:** If temporary and target API Gateway instances are running in the same machine, then the user might not able to start both the temporary and target Elasticsearch instances in parallel with the default port configurations.
 In that case the target Elasticsearch instance port can be changed temporarily for running the migration.
 Both HTTP and TCP ports must be changed.
 Follow the below steps.
 >